Donald Trump At Odds With Daughter Ivanka Trump Over Roy Moore Stance

 President Donald Trump did not take kindly to daughter Ivanka’s sharp criticism of Republican Senate candidate Roy Moore.

-The New York Times reports Trump was taken aback by his daughter’s recent jab at Moore, which included the assertion there is “a special place in hell for people who prey on children.”
+The New York Times reported Trump was taken aback by his daughter’s recent jab at Moore, which included the assertion there is “a special place in hell for people who prey on children.”

 As the Dec.
 12 general election in Alabama draws closer, Moore has been dogged by allegations he pursued sexual and romantic relationships with underage and teenage girls while he was in his early 30s.